AngMaher/St-Mochtas-FC/README.md

 ![error heroku](/assets/images/heroku-error.png)

+-  decided to change the year to a username, and it was not as straight forward as i thought, i worked out that I needed to pass all the data into the function, but was finding it difficult to iterate through the sublist to check if the username was already used.
+I found from a online search on the stackoverflow site that using a built-in function any() would work.
+[Link for any() function](https://stackoverflow.com/questions/40514139/check-if-an-item-is-in-a-nested-list) from this i decided instead of calling all data from the spreadsheet I made it global.

+ - When doing function to delete player didnt work got an error about int str and I realised the row number was a string and to changed to an int.
+It worked but got a warning to use delete_rows() instead of delete_row() so changed that and worked fine after that.

 # Deployment

 ## Git and GitHub
-Code Institute template was used to create GitHub public repository st-mochtas-fc.
+- Code Institute template was used to create GitHub public repository st-mochtas-fc.

-I developed programm, often commiting changes using terminal commands.
+- I developed programm, often commiting changes using terminal commands.

-I made sure that all my libraries and packages are listed in requirements.txt.
+- I made sure that all my libraries and packages are listed in requirements.txt.

-When program was ready for further deployment I visited heroku.com website to deploy on heroku.
+- When program was ready for further deployment I visited heroku.com website to deploy on heroku.

 ## Deployment to Heroku
-I visited https://heroku.com/ and opened dashboard.
+- I visited https://heroku.com/ and opened dashboard.
 Then I clicked button "New" and selected "Create new app" button.

-I entered my app name as "St-Mochtas-FC", region to Europe and clicked on "Create app" button
+- I entered my app name as "St-Mochtas-FC", region to Europe and clicked on "Create app" button

 ![create app](/assets/images/createapp.png)

-The next step was to go to "Deploy" tab and then to "Deployment method" section to authorize and connect my GitHub account.
+- The next step was to go to "Deploy" tab and then to "Deployment method" section to authorize and connect my GitHub account.

 ![connect github](/assets/images/connectgithub.png)

-When succesfully connected I selected main branch from "St-Mochtas-FC" repository.
+- When succesfully connected I selected main branch from "St-Mochtas-FC" repository.

-Then I went to "Settings" tab
+- Then I went to "Settings" tab

-In the next step I went to "Config Vars" section and added KEY "CREDS" with value of my credentials file creds.json (copy all and paste).
+- In the next step I went to "Config Vars" section and added KEY "CREDS" with value of my credentials file creds.json (copy all and paste).

 ![config vars](/assets/images/configvars.png)

-Next to "Buildpacks" section.
+- Next to "Buildpacks" section.
 In the next step I added pyhton and nodejs buildpacks, making sure python was first then nodejs.

 ![buildpacks](/assets/images/buildpacks.png)

-In the next step I went back to "Deploy" tab and decided to use manual mode, however automatic mode is also available to deploy, which I done at a later time.
+- In the next step I went back to "Deploy" tab and decided to use manual mode, however automatic mode is also available to deploy, which I done at a later time.

 ![connected screen](/assets/images/connected.png)

-The link to my deployed app was shown on screen: [Live Link](https://st-mochtas-fc.herokuapp.com/)
+- The link to my deployed app was shown on screen: [Live Link](https://st-mochtas-fc.herokuapp.com/)

 # Future Development